ldantas05/Twitter-Searcher/README.md

 # Twitter-Searcher

+This is part of Project 2 Phase 1

 Created using twitter API, tkinter, tweepy.
 To work, credentials should be added to the credentials_template.py and renamed to credentlias.py.